xitu/gold-miner/article/2021/a-review-of-javascript-testing-frameworks-in-2021.md

 Don’t be confused with these frameworks.
 All they do is provide a nice environment to test your code.
 The survey also shows that Jest has become a favorite among the developers.
 I’ve been using Jest to test my Node applications as well.

 If you are a Node developer or React developer I highly recommend using Jest.

-If you enjoyed reading, be sure to like and comment.

 Happy learning!